 A housing association may give you a starter tenancy as a 12-month trial period at the beginning of your tenancy.

-Most housing association tenants have assured tenancies, but you should check your status if you are uncertain.
-If you have another type of housing association tenancy, your rights will be very different.
+Most housing association tenants have assured tenancies.
+If you have another type of housing association tenancy, your rights are different

 Housing associations often provide assured shorthold tenancies if the tenancy is temporary, or if it is a starter or demoted tenancy

 Secure tenants have stronger rights compared to other housing association tenants.
 Secure tenancies started before January 1989, but there are exceptions.